 For the Calendar where course dates are listed, click here.

-For more information or for help getting involved, please contact John Drayton, Teen Referee Program Director.
+For more information or for help getting involved, please contact John Drayton, Youth Referee Program Director.

-Instructions for Teens to Sign Up as a Referee
+Instructions for young people to Sign Up as a Referee

 Part 1: Register as a Volunteer with AYSO

-Part 2: Register as a Teen Referee with West Side Soccer League
+Part 2: Register as a Youth Referee with West Side Soccer League

 - Go to "Log In" found in the upper right of the WSSL home page.